 - Proper Soil Temperature

 - Soil Moisture

 - Oxygen

 - Light

-- Seed to Soil Contact
+- Seed to Soil Contact (when growing in soil)

 Proper Soil Temperature

 - Every seed has a specific minimum, maximum, and optimal soil temperature for germination. - Above or below, the seed will remain dormant - Thermo-dormancy. - The optimal temperature produces the most rapid and uniform germination.